suburbansurvivalblog

 Ebola, Ebola, Ebola, What I Am Doing To Prepare

 How many times in the last several weeks have you heard about Ebola?
 Too many?
 Me too.
 Some may say I am crazy, some may say I am cautious, and some are walking around living in their bubble of life without a clue.
-It was only a few weeks ago, when I published a booklet […]
+It was only a few weeks ago, when I published a booklet for Ms. […]

 Personal 2013 Year in Review